Menu

 Home Care

-Home Care services, such as meal preparation, nursing, physiotherapy, and personal care can be accessed through the Saskatchewan Health Authority.
-Assessment coordinators examine each case individually to determine needs and coordinate available services.
+An assessment coordinator examines each case.
+They figure out the person’s needs and coordinate available services.
 Assessments and some services, such as nursing or therapy services, are provided free of charge.
-Provincially established rates for other services, such as meals and home management, are based on income and number of services received.
+For other services, such as meals and home management, rates are based on income and number of services received.
 People can apply for subsidies to help cover these costs.

 Individualized Funding for Homecare